 “This book is packed with insightful information on how knowledge co-production actually works in the most diverse cities across the Global North and the Global South.”
 Patricia Romero Lankao, NREL, Transforming Energy

-David Simon is director of Mistra Urban Futures at Chalmers University and Professor of Development Geography at Royal Holloway, University of London.
+David Simon is Professor of Development Geography at Royal Holloway, University of London and former Director of Mistra Urban Futures.

-Henrietta Palmer is an architect and researcher.
-She was Artistic Professor of Urban Design at Chalmers University of Technology and Deputy Scientific Director of Mistra Urban Futures until December 2019.
+Henrietta Palmer is an architect and researcher and former Deputy Scientific Director of Mistra Urban Futures.

-Jan Riise is Engagement Manager at Mistra Urban Futures.
+Jan Riise is at the Gothenburg Centre for Sustainable Development (GMV) and former Engagement Manager at Mistra Urban Futures.